SIMONEDEREGGI/simonedereggi.github.io/_pages/publications.md

 author_profile: true
 ---

+``Hello there!''

-Hi there, I am glad you are interested in my research.
+I am glad you are interested in my research.
 Unfortunately, some of these papers are not available in open access.
 Nevertheless, if you are interested in one of these, do no hesitate to contact me.

 ---